-These tools allow the decoding and encoding of BUFR level 1c data for AMSU, MHS, HIRS and IASI.
-BUFR format is used by EUMETSAT in their dissemination of global and regional ATOVS data.
-To use the tools, the ECMWF BUFR library must be installed (see AAPP Installation Guide).
+These tools allow the decoding and encoding of BUFR level 1c data for various instruments.
+BUFR format is used by EUMETSAT in their dissemination of global and regional ATOVS data and by NOAA in their distribution of global Suomi-NPP data.
+To use the tools, one of the ECMWF BUFR libraries must be installed (see AAPP Installation Guide): either BUFRDC or ecCodes.